 - Medical Insurance for the chadar trek

-All these as mandatory regulations and trekkers have to obtain a NOC from ALTOA followed by the Permit from Wildlife department.
-Permit will be issued to each trekker only after producing the medical certificate.
+All these as mandatory regulations and trekkers have to obtain an NOC from ALTOA followed by the Permit from Wildlife Department.
+A permit will be issued to each trekker only after producing the medical certificate.

 I would recommend a fitness routine of at least 4 weeks before the trek.
 It should include cardiovascular and strength training.
 Cardiovascular training will help you to acclimatize quickly at Leh and you will clear the medical test too.
 (As per the new regulations for chadar trek medical checkup is mandatory before the trek)